hms-networks/AbccSpiAnalyzer/README.md

   command and response messages as a transaction based on the source IDs.
 * Support the enumeration of object specific error response information.
 * Refrain from ending SPI message fragmentation until the next valid message is</br>
   received.
-This will improve readablity of messages that are left in the</br>
+This will improve readability of messages that are left in the</br>
   message buffer.
 * Add inter-sample state change detection and warn the user of possible jitter,</br>
-  signal-integrity, or baudrate settings issue.
+  signal-integrity, or baud rate settings issue.
-* Improve the useage of "Error Markers".
+* Improve the usage of "Error Markers".
 * Include reserved/unknown/error values seen in other fields as part of error</br>
   indexing.
 * Add mechanism to detect mismatch of command message header and response</br>